 There does seem to be some motion on expanded street safety efforts over at the Texas Transportation Commission.

-Washington kingdom changed into the primary to undertake a statewide goal of 0 site visitors deaths in 2000.
-Since then, extra than 1/2 of states have set a zero-loss of life intention.
+Washington kingdom changed into the first state to undertake a statewide goal of 0 traffic deaths in 2000.
+Since then, more than 1/2 of the states have set a zero-loss-of-life intention.
 But Texas has now not.

 “I’ve been operating on Texas transportation policy for 15 years,” stated Jay Blazek Crossley, govt director of Farm & City, a nonprofit spearheading an avenue safety marketing campaign called Vision Zero Texas.
 “I am bowled over and burdened approximately the development we’re making.”